Mr. Vaughan was born Aug. 23, 1925 in Terre Haute, IN, and was the son of the late John H. Vaughan and Paulette Walker Vaughan.

+He was awarded with honorary doctorates from Rowan University and Indiana State University and taught at Harvard University and other colleges.
 Mr. Vaughan was a member of the Actors Studio.
 In 1978 he and his wife, Anne Thompson Vaughan, founded the New Globe Theatre, Inc. to tour classical productions to the college/university/art center circuit.

 He wrote the plays Assassination 1965, Ghost Dance and The Royal Game; the textbook "Directing Plays: A Working Professional's Method"; a professional memoir, "A Possible Theater"; and the historical novel "Captives, 1677."

 He is survived by his wife, Anne Thompson Vaughan.